Singular: Act II: Genres and themes

 Hope you enjoyed your brief intermission [...]
 For this second act and closing chapter of the show I ask you to listen intently, and remember in life, there are 2 sides to every story.
 This is my side.
 With each number, I hope you find your own stories within them.

 — Carpenter's note adapted from album's booklet.

 The album is primarily a pop, R&B and dance record.
 It differed to its predecessor album with its heavier lyrical content, in which Carpenter discusses confidence, anxiety, introspection and self-discovery.
 Refinery29 writer Kathleen Newman-Bremang noted that the album "sways between boastful, playful pop, and soulful confessions about anxiety".
 She felt the album was reminiscent of '90s R&B noting her "polished and self-assured" attitude.

 On the album's artwork, Carpenter noted that she wanted Act II to be a "broken-down, less straightforward version" of Act I. She called the album her most "personal album yet" in an interview with Marie Claire.
 The album cover is dark and pictures Carpenter in shadows on a fire escape.
-Carpeter noted, "to me those represented the flaws and the negativity that we let into our lives".
+Carpenter noted, "to me those represented the flaws and the negativity that we let into our lives".